diegommcc/digitalDLSorteR/cran-comments.md

   Unexported object from DelayedArray package is used because there is no other option to remove informative messages during execution while DelayedArray and HDF5Array packages are being used.

-* checking R code for possible problems ...
-NOTE
-trainDigitalDLSorterModel: no visible binding for '<<-' assignment to ‘.dataForDNN’

-  '<<-' assigment used in trainDigitalDLSorterModel function to assign a function to a variable depending on 'on.the.fly' argument.

 Additional considerations: